ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 10 OVERDOSAGE

 No specific antidotes for rosuvastatin are known.
 Hemodialysis does not significantly enhance clearance of rosuvastatin.
-Contact Poison Control (1-800-222-1222) for latest recommendations.
+In the event of overdose, consider contacting the Poison Help line (1-800-222-1222) or a medical toxicologist for additional overdosage management recommendations.

 11 DESCRIPTION